oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

-# Trade Stocks with the Bank and Stock-Trading application
+# Trade Stocks with the Bank and Stock-Trading Application

 ## Introduction